crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/an-ide-for-legislation.md

 * TOC
 {:toc}

-## Mock-ups of a tool for legislative drafters

-### Visualiser tool - how drafters can use it
+## Visualiser tool - how legislative drafters can use it

 For the first half of 2025 we secured funding from the [Jersey Legal Information Board](https://www.jerseylaw.je/Pages/About.aspx){:target="_blank"} to work with the [**Centre for Digital Law**](https://cdl.smu.edu.sg/projects/research-project-computational-law-rpcl){:target="_blank"} at Singapore Management University on several ideas to see what [their **L4** computer language](https://github.com/smucclaw){:target="_blank"} (a “domain specific language” or DSL for law) can do with our project.
 SMU have finished their research, and L4 is now being taken forward by [Legalese](https://l4.legalese.com/){:target="_blank"}.